otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/README.md

 # Project and Practical

 ## REST API URL (Render Web Service)
-You can access the deployed REST API on Render - [REPLACE WITH A LINK TO YOUR REST API PROJECT NAME](<REPLACE WITH A LINK TO YOUR REST API>)
+You can access the deployed REST API on Render - [REPLACE WITH A LINK TO YOUR REST API](<REPLACE WITH A LINK TO YOUR REST API>)

 ## Setup Environment